CES Gadget Fest A Showcase For AI-infused Lifestyle - UrduPoint

 From self-driving baby carriages to ChatGPT in Volkswagen cars, artificial intelligence is expected to be center stage at the CES gadget extravaganza that formally opens Tuesday in Las Vegas

-The annual Consumer Electronics Show gathering boasts more than 3,500 exhibitors and is expecting some 130,000 visitors.
+The annual Consumer Electronics Show boasts more than 3,500 exhibitors and is expecting around 130,000 visitors.

-Companies big and small hosted previews for the press through Monday, with AI an oft repeated mantra as they pitched products promising better lives.
+Companies big and small hosted previews for the press on Monday, with AI a repeated mantra as they pitched products promising better lives.

 LG chief executive William Cho said the world is at "a historical turning point" due to AI.